DOUGH QUESTIONS

 **Cheese**

 The most commonly used cheese is mozzarella cheese.
-I have noticed that the BEST cheese to use is low moisture, WHOLE milk cheese, which is usually tough to find.
+The BEST cheese to use is low moisture, WHOLE milk cheese.

 Most markets carry the part skim mozzarella cheese which burns faster and just doesn’t melt as well.